-The graph below contains a comparison of the cumulative stockholder return on the Common Stock against the cumulative total returns of the S&P 500 Composite Index, compiled by Standard & Poor's Corporation, and the KBW 50 Index, compiled by Keefe, Bruyette & Woods, Inc., for the five-year period beginning on December 31, 1988 and ending on December 31, 1993.
-The KBW 50 Index is comprised of fifty American banking companies, including all moneycenter and most major regional banks.
+The graph which has been omitted from this filing contains a comparison of the cumulative stockholder return on the Common Stock against the cumulative total returns of the KBW 50 Index, compiled by Keefe, Bruyette & Woods, Inc., and the S&P 500 Composite Index, compiled by Standard & Poor's Corporation, for the five-year period beginning on December 31, 1990 and ending on December 31, 1995.
+The KBW 50 Index is comprised of fifty American banking companies, including all money-center and most major regional banks.
+The data points depicted on such graph are contained in the tabular presentation immediately following the space intentionally left blank below.